magomimmo/modern-cljs/doc/second-edition/tutorial-14.md

-That said, most of the `cljs.test` functionalities are provided as macros, which means that you need the special CLJS `:require-macros` option in the requirement declaration of a testing namespace, while you do no need it in the corresponding CLJ namespace declaration.
+That said, most of the `cljs.test` functionalities are provided as macros, which means that you need the special CLJS `:require-macros` option in the requirement declaration of a testing namespace, while you do not need it in the corresponding CLJ namespace declaration.

 We already met a case like that.
 Indeed, while writing the portable `modern-cljs.login.validators` namespace, we needed to differentiate